sdlab-naist/website/content/en/project/repository-mining/index.md

 slides: ""
 ---

-## What is Repository Mining?

-### More developers means more struggles?
-The dilemma on the site of software development

-In recent years, the usage of software has spread to every corner of the society.
-As such, the development process becomes large-scale and more complicated.
-However, not a few software projects have fallen into difficult situations such as over-budget development, or inability to finish according to schedule.

-In order to deal with the difficulty of inability to develop according to schedule, companies employ more developers.
-However, it has been pointed out that the introduction of new members may instead cost more development time.
-As for the reason, when the new members join the project, they cannot exert their abilities fully due to their lacks of knowledge about the on-going project.
-Therefore, old members need to spend time to teach the new members in order to keep the project go on.
-Such indicates that increasing developers in an unprepared manner may lead to the increase in overall development cost.

-Therefore, it is critical to have the new members understand the on-going project as early as possible.

 ## Treasure digging in software development history -- Repository Mining

 In this research, we aim at supporting software comprehension.
 By analyzing